martinballa/PyTAG/README.md

 Or alternatively you may manually download it from [Google drive](https://drive.google.com/file/d/1uPNoZkdI4rJiFyNyXFVun_VcAlN3QIVQ/view?usp=drive_link)  and place the jar files in the ```pytag/jars/``` folder.

 In case that you want to make changes to the JAVA framework (i.e.: implementing the RL interfaces for a new game) you need to create new jar files from TAG and place them in the ```pytag/jars/``` folder.

-### Installing PyTAG
-Note that in the above options we used ```python pytag/setup.py develop``` to install PyTAG.
-This will install PyTAG as a python package in development mode.
-This means that you can make changes to the code and it will be reflected in your python environment without having to reinstall the package.
-If you want to install PyTAG as a regular python package you may use ```python pytag/setup.py install``` instead.

 ## Getting started